 Bondesio (4, 53) indicates that behaving is closely connected with and is qualified by the person's possibilities of choice.
-In addition, he distinguishes reflexive, voluntary, and expressive behaviors as ways in which a child's behavior appears (4, 63-86).
-As a matter of becoming adult, behaving should be viewed in connection with the educative aim, because that aim is reflected in the fact that the child is educated to increasingly behave as an adult.
-Educating is directed "to seeing that the child continually refines and changes his behaviors in accordance with the norm-image of adulthood" (42, 64) (my emphasis).
+In addition, he distinguishes among reflexive, voluntary and expressive behavior as ways in which a child's behavior appears (4, 63-86).
+As a matter of becoming adult, behaving should be viewed in connection with the educative aim because that aim is reflected in the fact that the child is educated to increasingly behave as an adult.
+Educating clearly is directed "to seeing that the child continually refines and changes his behaviors in accordance with the norm-image of adulthood" [in Afrikaans] (42, 64) (my emphasis).
 Thus, behavior is closely related to the normative.

-By behaving, the child directs him/herself, on the one hand, to the world and thereby learns to command it and, on the other hand, his/her behaviors are manifestations of the level of becoming he/she has already attained.
-Botha (41, 172) says: "Childlike behaviors can be viewed as figuring forth from the dialogue carried on in his communication with reality, but it also can be viewed as those moments in his psychic life that offer manifest possibilities to the other psychopedagogic ways of actualizing becoming such as knowing, willing, lived experiencing, and experiencing.
-Moments of behaving reflect the educative effect as actualizing knowing, willing, lived experiencing".
-Actualizing the total psychic life of the child becomes manifest in his/her behaviors "because all that really is perceptible is his behavior" (53, 31).
-Behavior is co-determined by the modes of actualization and, therefore, it is said "that the child's actualization of her psychic life finds its crowning in the act of behaving" (42, 65).
+By behaving, the child directs himself, on the one hand, to the world and thereby also learns to command it and, on the other hand, his behaviors also are manifestations of the level of becoming he has already attained.
+Botha [in Afrikaans] (41, 172) says: "Childlike behaviors can be viewed as figuring forth from the dialogue carried on in his communication with reality, but it also can be viewed as those moments in his psychic life that offer manifest possibilities to the other psychopedagogic ways of actualizing becoming such as knowing, willing, lived-experiencing and experiencing.
+Moments of behaving reflect the educative effect as actualizing knowing, willing, lived-experiencing and experiencing".
+Actualizing the total psychic life of the child becomes manifest in his behaviors "because all that really is perceptible is his behavior" [in Afrikaans] (53, 31).
+Behavior is codetermined by all of the modes of actualization and, therefore, it is said "that the child's actualization of her psychic life finds its crowning in the act of behaving" [in Afrikaans] (42, 65).